Nandlalaji/social-media-v2/README.md

 # social-media-v2
-This is bit enhanced version of simple social-media application( https://github.com/Nandlalaji/social-media ). i have used spring boot, H2, Spring data, Spring security and JWT to achieve backend of simple social-media application.
+This is bit enhanced version of simple social-media application( https://github.com/Nandlalaji/social-media ). i have used spring boot, H2, Spring data, Spring security JWT and https to achieve backend of simple social-media application.

+Before we start the server, we need to get SSL certificate.SSL certificate is issued by a trusted Certificate Authority (CA).
+But for our learning purpose we can go with self signed certificate.
+For creating self signed certificate, you can follow command in src/main/resources/ssl.txt.
+First we need to create key.
+Key are of two type .jks and .p12. i have used .p12.
+Once that is created add that key to cacerts in jre/lib/security/cacerts. when you hit the url below it will show untrusted certificate. it is because you have created it. you can click on advanced button(crome) and accept the trust.
+Also when you hit the below URL it will route to https://localhost:8443 this is not the part of certificate but the spring security where tomcat is routing request to secure port.

-mvn spring-boot:run
+use below command to start server. mvn spring-boot:run
 Use above commond in cmd to start your application.